-Imaging procedure that uses low dose x-ray technology to detect abnormalities in breast tissue.
-Mammography known as mammogram plays an important part in the early detection of breast cancers.
-Mammography reveals masses and micro-calcifications that may indicate cancer.
+Mammography is an Imaging procedure that uses low dose x-ray technology to detect abnormalities in breast tissue.
+Mammography, also known as a mammogram, plays an important part in the early detection of breast cancers.

 A special device compresses one breast at a time to create an image of the tissue.
 Digital mammograms are becoming increasingly popular.
 A digital mammogram machine, like a digital camera, produces an image instantaneously on the computer screen, and stores its images on a computer.
 The technologist can see right away if the image is clear or if it needs to be taken again, thereby reducing the need for repeat visits.

-We have digital mammogram and digital mammograms take less time, which reduces a patients’ exposure to radiation.
-Studies show that digital mammography produces more detailed images than film mammography, which can enable a radiologist to identify breast disease at an earlier stage.
+At Shin Imaging, we have digital mammograms, which take less time and reduce the patient’s exposure to radiation.
+Studies show that digital mammography produces more detailed images than film mammography, which can enable a radiologist to identify breast diseases at an earlier stage.

 The American Cancer Society recommends that you avoid wearing deodorant, talcum powder or lotion under your arms or on your breasts on the day of your mammogram.
 These can appear on the mammogram image as calcium spots.

-Patients can be advised not to schedule a mammogram the week prior to week before period for the patient comfort.
+Patients can be advised not to schedule a mammogram the week before their period to maximize their own comfort.

 What to Expect